-The MRP must register the death with the manner of death identified as MAID (Box 29).
+The MRP must register the death with the manner of death identified as MAiD (Box 29).
 The cause of death is the underlying medical condition(s) (Box 25).
 The registration of death form must be completed in accordance with the Vital Statistics Act.
-A completed sample registration of death form can be accessed at the following link:
+A completed sample registration of death form can be accessed here: